amekusa/u.sh/README.md

 . shlib/load -p 'my_' util io     # Prefixise util & io with 'my_'
 ```

-Then, all the functions in the libraries you loaded are renamed to have the specified prefix instead of `_`.
+Then, all the functions in the specified libraries are renamed to have the specified prefix instead of `_`.

 ### OPTIONS LIST
 ```